Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon/README.md

 {% tab title="Flutter" %}
 When using Flutter, registering Griffon with Mobile Core should be done in native code which is shown under the Android and iOS tabs.
 {% endtab %}
+{% tab title="Cordova" %}
+When using Cordova, registering Griffon with Mobile Core must be done in native code which is shown under the Android and iOS tabs.
+{% endtab %}
 {% endtabs %}

 #### Implement Project Griffon session start APIs \(iOS\)